-When you run a pipeline using Vertex Pipelines, the artifacts and parameters of your pipeline run are stored using Vertex ML Metadata.
+When you run a pipeline using Vertex AI Pipelines, the artifacts and parameters of your pipeline run are stored using Vertex ML Metadata.
 Vertex ML Metadata makes it easier to analyze the lineage of your pipeline's artifacts, by saving you the difficulty of keeping track of your pipeline's metadata.

 An artifact's lineage includes all the factors that contributed to its creation, as well as artifacts and metadata that are derived from this artifact.
 For example, a model's lineage could include the following:

 - The training, test, and evaluation data used to create the model.

 - The hyperparameters used during model training.

 - Metadata recorded from the training and evaluation process, such as the model's accuracy.

 - Artifacts that descend from this model, such as the results of batch predictions.

 You can use this metadata to help answer questions like the following:

 - Why did a certain pipeline run produce an especially accurate model?